 Future potential lenders can’t see soft inquiries on your credit report.
 They don’t use that information when evaluating your application.

 Can you dispute a hard inquiry?

 Yes, hard inquiries can be disputed if you think one or more have been inaccurately listed on your credit report.
 According to the FCRA, creditors must receive your authorization before conducting a hard inquiry.
 If you’re considering disputing any inquiries, start by checking all three credit bureaus.

 Not all creditors report to all three bureaus, so the information could be listed differently on each one.
 Plus, each credit bureau has its own dispute process.
 So, successfully disputing an inquiry on one report will have no effect on the other two.

 If you don’t recognize one or more of the inquiries listed on your credit reports, start by contacting the creditor directly.
 It’s best to write a formal letter and request a return receipt via certified mail.
 That way you can keep extensive records and time the company’s responsiveness.

-They are required by law to provide proof that you authorized the inquiry through a credit card application or some other type of documentation.
+They are required by law to provide proof that you authorized the inquiry through a loan or credit card application.
 If they can’t, they must instruct the credit bureau to remove the inquiry from your credit report.